MicrosoftDocs/sql-docs/docs/integration-services/data-flow/cdc-source.md

 [!INCLUDE[sqlserver-ssis](../../includes/applies-to-version/sqlserver-ssis.md)]

 > [!IMPORTANT]
 > CDC Flow Components, including CDC Control Task, CDC Source and CDC Splitter, are deprecated.
-Details refer to [the announcement](https://www.microsoft.com/sql-server/blog/2024/02/28/sql-server-integration-services-ssis-change-data-capture-attunity-feature-deprecations/).
+For details, refer to [the announcement](https://www.microsoft.com/sql-server/blog/2024/02/28/sql-server-integration-services-ssis-change-data-capture-attunity-feature-deprecations/).

   The CDC source reads a range of change data from [!INCLUDE[ssnoversion](../../includes/ssnoversion-md.md)] change tables and delivers the changes downstream to other SSIS components.